ixhamza/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-GRUB 2 version `2.12-1~bpo12+1` forked from Debian Bookworm Backports with relevant CVEs applied.
+GRUB 2 version `2.12-9+truenas2` forked from Debian Trixie Backports.

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.